MileHacker Logo

 Common Tourist Pitfalls

-• Many travelers are surprised by the strength and chill of the wind.
+• Many tourists are surprised by the strength and chill of the wind.
 Carry a windproof layer.

-• Failing to book in advance ahead for high season tours or accommodation leads to disappointment.
+• Not booking in advance ahead for high season tours or accommodation leads to disappointment.

 • A Town near the edge of the southern patagonian ice field offers more than Perito Moreno Glacier; explore the town and Laguna Nimez.